shachargot/InjectCSCPatterns/README.md

 Everytime you run above program,  it would append the new printouts to the exist output files.
 Make sure that old files are removed if you want to creat new txt files

 ## Txt file from CSC L1 trigger emulator conventions
-The typical printout from one chamber with comparator digi is showed in the following:
+The typical printout for one chamber with comparator digi from one event is showed in the following:

 Start with "CSCChamber with Comparatordigi:" + detector information (endcap=1 means postive endcap and =2 means negative endcap)
 >```